 For example, a standard setup would be to choose the Homepage or Front Page as your Front Page.
 Keep in mind, this all depends on the names you give your pages, so it could be completely different for you.

 For the Posts Page, you might select a page called Blog or Posts or whatever else you decided on.

 Hit the Save Changes button, then navigate to the frontend of your website to see how that static page has become your homepage.

 Finally, you also have a big decision to make regarding how those posts are going to appear.
-Your choices are Full Text and Summary.
-The summary gives users a chance to see more posts in a few scrolls of the mouse.
+Your choices are Full Text and Excerpt.
+The summary gives users a chance to see more posts in a few scrolls of the mouse, and is what we use on WPExplorer.
 The full text, however, reveals every single word and image from every post.
 Therefore, a visitor must scroll all the way through the first post to get to the second.
 I’d recommend the Summary option, but lots of websites have the full text.